• Skip to primary navigation

 Instructions

-• In a large mixing bowl, combine flour, sugar, baking powder, baking soda, salt, raisins and caraway seeds.
+• In a medium bowl, whisk together flour, sugar, baking powder, baking soda, salt, raisins, and caraway seeds.

-• In a medium bowl, whisk together buttermilk, sour cream, and melted butter.
-Whisk in beaten eggs.
+• In a large bowl, whisk together eggs, buttermilk, sour cream, and melted butter.

-Brush the loaf with the buttermilk-butter mixture once or twice during baking.
+• Bake 60-70 minutes, brushing with butter mixture once or twice during baking.

 Notes